 There are many exciting opportunities for innovators within the creative industries in areas such as head office management, store management, production management buying, merchandising, range selecting, product development retail management, merchandising management and visual merchandising.
 The education sector or further doctoral study are also options.

-Teaching strategies include lectures, tutorials and workshops.
-Modules are assessed via a combination of written reports, presentations, and the production and critique of fashion management, culminating in an exposition of work in the form of theoretical and/or practice based work.
+Teaching strategies include lectures, workshops, seminars , tutorials and projects.
+Modules are assessed by a combination of written reports, visual presentations, and the production and critique of professional development, culminating in an exposition of work in the form of theoretical and/or practice based work.

 We hope you are interested in what you have seen and want to apply to join us.